 Who Gets A Menstrual Cycle?

-When a female goes through puberty she will start to menstruate.
-It is a sign of sexual maturity and the beginning of her fertility time where she can get pregnant and have babies.
+It is a sign of sexual maturity and the beginning of fertility when you can get pregnant.

 What Is A Menstrual Cycle?

-The menses phase: This phase, which typically lasts from day one to day five, is the time when the lining of your uterus is discharged out through your vagina if pregnancy has not occurred.
+This phase, which typically lasts from day one to day five, is the time when the lining of your uterus is discharged out through your vagina if pregnancy has not occurred.
 Most people bleed for three to five days, but a period lasting only two days to as many as seven days is still considered normal.
-If your bleed is shorter/longer you should check with your Doctor.
+If your bleed is shorter/longer for over three months you should check with your primary health provider.

-The follicular phase: This phase typically takes place from days six to fourteen.
-During this time, the level of the hormone oestrogen rises, which causes the lining of your uterus (called the endometrium) to grow and thicken.
-In addition, another hormone — follicle-stimulating hormone — causes follicles in your ovaries to grow.
+This phase typically takes place from days six to fourteen.
+During this time, the level of the hormone oestrogen rises, which causes the lining of your uterus (your endometrium) to grow and thicken.
+In addition, another hormone — follicle-stimulating hormone (FSH) — causes follicles in your ovaries to grow.
 During days ten to fourteen, one of the developing follicles will form a fully mature egg (ovum).

 Where Does It Come From?